atsayansach/data-analytics-portfolio/README.md

  - I began by importing pandas, numpy, matplotlib, and seaborn libraries into my notebook, mounted the notebook to Google Drive, and then imported the dataset into the notebook.

- - I then used pandas to set the dataframe as df to make coding easier.
+ - I then used pandas and numpy to clean and standardise the data

  - I imported pyplot from matpolotlib as plt and used them in conjunction with pandas functions to plot **scatter plots and histograms**.